Toward a Distributed Radio Telescope Using Global IoT Networks: Calibration Methods and Feasibility Analysis: Rough Performance Estimation and Comparative Analysis

 \subsection{Performance Comparison}

 Table~\ref{tab:comparison} summarizes the key performance metrics based on the above analysis.
 The center frequency is assumed to be 1.42 GHz.
+It is emphasized that these metrics represent \emph{upper-bound estimates} obtained under the stated modeling assumptions, including idealized calibration, sufficient node number, and effective interference mitigation.
 Despite each individual IoT device having a low antenna gain due to the large antenna loss (-6 dB) and building blockage effect (-10 dB), the cumulative effect of aggregating signals from an immense number of devices results in a total antenna gain that is almost two orders of magnitude higher than that of the FAST.
 This significant increase is due to the vast number of participating IoT devices in the network.
 The system noise temperature of the IoT-enabled telescope is higher because IoT devices typically have greater noise figures, and the external environmental noise temperature is approximately equal to room temperature ($300\,\text{K}$).
 However, the IoT-enabled telescope offers a vastly larger field of view, effectively covering almost the entire sky simultaneously.
 In contrast, the FAST has a much smaller FoV due to its highly directional antenna.
 Consequently, the IoT-enabled telescope achieves a survey speed that is nearly seven orders of magnitude greater than that of the FAST, attributed to the large number of nodes and the expansive FoV.
 In practical terms, a survey that might take FAST approximate 10 million hours, or 1142 years, could be done in 1 hour with the proposed IoT-enabled telescope.